DevRitesh08/SQL/JOINS and SET Operations in SQL.md

 ### Self Join

-A self join is a type of join operation in SQL where a table is joined with itself.
-This is useful when you want to compare rows within the same table or when you want to retrieve hierarchical data.
+A self join is a type of join in which a table is joined with itself.
+This means that the table is treated as two separate tables, with each row in the table being compared to every other row in the same table.

+Self joins are used when you want to compare the values of two different rows within the same table.
+For example, you might use a self join to compare the salaries of two employees who work in the same department, or to find all pairs of customers who have the same billing address.

 - Syntax :